Posted on Mar 18 20

 Once you have informed us of the request to change, we appreciate your patience, as we have a lot of events to manage and need to coordinate the change with both the personnel in the band and also any sound engineers involved – and a bit of ‘re-jigging’ is often required.

 We will make contact with you once we have been able to complete the reschedule, or offer you some alternative dates if we cannot.
-Please note that whilst we understand you will want an update as soon as possible, the more phone calls and emails that our team receive asking for an update, the longer it will take them to coordinate the changes – so please be mindful before contacting for an update.
+Please note that whilst we understand you will want an update as soon as possible, the more phone calls and emails that our team receive asking for an update, the longer it will take them to coordinate the changes.

 At the moment we are inundated with many requests, and we will out booking changes for customers whose events are scheduled to take place the soonest.
 We appreciate your patience and understanding.